-- Black Pepper to taste
+- ¼ Tsp Black Pepper to taste

-- 1 Tbsp Balsamic Vinegar
+- 2 Tbsp Balsamic Vinegar

-- 10 g Parmesan Shavings
+- 10g (2 Tbsp) Parmesan Shavings

 - Finely shred the cabbage.

-- When hot heat add the butter and as soon as it begins to foam add the walnuts and fennel seeds and toast for 2-3 minutes stirring constantly to prevent anything from burning.
+- Add the butter to the frying pan and as soon as it begins to foam add the walnuts and fennel seeds and toast for 2-3 minutes stirring constantly to prevent anything from burning.

 - Turn the heat up to high and add the balsamic vinegar.